Sonar – free Amazon keyword Research tool

 Amazon Listing Optimization

-After researching your target search terms with Sonar keyword tool, you’d need to add them to your product listing on Amazon and optimize it.
+After researching your target search terms with Sonar Amazon keyword Research tool, you’d need to add them to your product listing on Amazon and optimize it.

 First, focus on optimizing for conversion in the fields visible on the product page:

 - Use your keywords in the title, description and bullet points

 - Search terms in A+ Content are not considered for Amazon rankings

 - All fields have the same weight and relevance for the Amazon algorithm